 In some ski and snowboarding accidents, injuries may result from malfunctioning bindings of equipment.
 Loose bindings can cause a skier or snowboarder to lose control resulting in crashes, collisions, and other related injuries.

-Protecting yourself from winter sport injuries – Visit Denver’s Heath Care site for a list of safety tips for winter sports, and precautions to prevent serious injuries.
+Protecting yourself from winter sports injuries – Visit Denver’s Heath Care site for a list of safety tips for winter sports, and precautions to prevent serious injuries.
 In the event that you are injured in a winter sport accident, this site also provides helpful tips to limit further injury while waiting to see a medical professional.

 Safety precautions for Skiers – Visit the NCBI website of the U.S. National Library of Medicine National Institutes of Health.
-This website provides for reports on the use of protective headgear in skiing and other recreational snow sports.
+This website provides reports on the use of protective headgear in skiing and other recreational snow sports.
 Also, find information on the reduction of head injuries through the use of helmets and protective gear.

 Attorney for Ski and Snowboarding Accidents in Denver, Colorado